 A recent case hinged on the legitimate use of the word visa, not as a credit card trademark, but as a legal term relevant to international travel.
 The point in question was whether a visa gives a traveler an unconditional right to enter the visa-issuing country, or if it is something subtly, but significantly, different.
-A computational linguist examined the multimillion-word Bank of England corpus and found seventy-four instances of visa and visas collocated with common verbs like issue, refuse, apply for, need, and require, and was able to argue successfully that the meaning of visa was, in the mind of the average traveler, a kind of permit to enter a country, not a permit to request permission to enter a country, for if that were the case even with a visa a traveler could be denied entry.
+A computational linguist examined the multimillion-word Bank of England corpus and found seventy-four instances of visa and visas collocated with common verbs like issue, refuse, apply for, need, and require, and was able to argue successfully that the meaning of visa was, in the mind of the average traveler, a kind of permit to enter a country, not a permit to request permission to enter a country.
 This finding of one British court continues to have repercussions in the world of international law, though the question is by no means entirely settled.